-During the year, the Group excuted short term facility of AED 600,000 thousands.
+During 2022, the Group also executed short term facility of AED 600,000 thousands.
 This facility carries interest of EIBOR plus 1% per annum and is secured by a corporate guarantee from the Parent Company.
-As at 31 December 2021, the Group has not drawn down and availed any amount from the facility.
+As at 31 December 2023 and as at 31 December 2022, the Group has neither drawn down nor availed any amount from the facility.